James Murray (English actor)

 James Murray (born 22 January 1975) is an English actor, artist, and river conservationist.
 He is well known for his work campaigning for British rivers and is a wild salmon advocate.
 He currently holds the position of Deputy Chair for River Action, and founded Activist Anglers in 2023.

-Jim and his wife Sarah Parish set up The Murray Parish Trust in 2014 in memory of their late daughter Ella-Jayne and have raised over £5 million for paediatric facilities.
-They were both awarded MBEs in the 2025 New Year Honours.
+Murray and his wife, Sarah Parish, set up The Murray Parish Trust in 2014 in memory of their late daughter Ella-Jayne and have raised more than £5 million for paediatric facilities.
+They were both appointed MBE in the 2025 New Year Honours.

-His television roles include Stephen Hart in Primeval (2007–2008), Niles Pottinger in Defiance (2014), Daniel Coltrane in Cucumber (2015), Chief Superintendent John Houseman in McDonald & Dodds (2020–2021), Prince Andrew in The Crown (2022–2023), and Colonel Neil 'Chick' Harding in Masters of the Air (2024).
+His television roles include Stephen Hart in Primeval (2007–2008), Niles Pottinger in Defiance (2014), Daniel Coltrane in Cucumber (2015), Chief Superintendent John Houseman in McDonald & Dodds (2020–2021), Prince Andrew, Duke of York in The Crown (2022–2023), and Colonel Neil "Chick" Harding in Masters of the Air (2024).

 Early life

 Murray was born in Manchester.
 He was awarded a Classics scholarship by Malvern College, and has a degree in film.
 His great-grandfather, Richard Hollins Murray, invented the reflecting lens in 1927.